 Chapters 27 and 28

-Example 1: A 5.00-Amp current flows through a wire.
-Calculate the amount of electric charges that cross any section of that wire in 20.0 minutes.
+Example 1: A 5.00-Amp current flows through a wire for 20.0 minutes.
+Calculate the amount of electric charges flown through the wire.

 Δq = (5.00Amps)(20.0*60sec.) = 6000 Coul.